ArshRai17/cool-anemone/content/about.md

 Over the last decade  (and more), I’ve:

+*   developed a deep interest in the different ways people discover and process information

-*   wrote and designed a wide variety of UX and technical content
+*   wrote and designed a wide variety of GUI and CLI based technical content

 *   developed and managed information architecture (IA) for several technical documentation